varun-d/personal-assistant/data/nlu.md

 - take care talk to you later
 - bye bye
 - ciao
+- no thanks, that's all
+- no that's alright
+- no its okay

 ## intent: contact
 - how do I get in touch with Varun?